lime-rt/lime/doc/usermanual.rst

 Obviously it is possible to mix RATRAN input, that is, using different .mdl files for the different functions.
-All parameters in model.c still need to be set, ie., par->radius, even though this information is contained in the RATRAN header.
-If the RATRAN grid is not logarithmically spaced, it may be advantageous to set par->sampling=1.
+All parameters in model.c still need to be set, ie., `par->radius`, even though this information is contained in the RATRAN header.
+If the RATRAN grid is not logarithmically spaced, it may be advantageous to set `par->sampling`=1.

 Output from LIME
 ----------------